csteinmetz1/micro-tcn/README.md

 ## Plugin

-We provide plugin builds (AV/VST3) for macOS.
+We provide plugin builds (AV/VST3) for [macOS]().
 You can also build the plugin for your platform.
+This will require the traced models, which you can download [here](https://drive.google.com/file/d/1FkkVl_EyU9Ztxi--AFVXJyd2uWYx3nqm/view?usp=sharing).
 First, you will need download and extract libtorch.
 Check the [PyTorch site](https://pytorch.org/get-started/locally/) to find the correct version.